TausifUddinAhmed/MyIMBD-Modern-Movie-App/README.md

 - Latest  Android Studio Narwhal Feature Drop
 - JDK 11 or higher
 - Gradle 8.x
+### Branch Information
+The `main` branch contains the most up-to-date codebase.
+Please pull from this branch to get the latest changes.
 ### Setup
 Clone the repository:
    ```bash